Emilia Ramboldt: Playing career

 Ramboldt was born 31 August 1988 in Sollentuna, a municipality bordering Stockholm, in Stockholm County, Sweden.
 As a child, she was often at the ice rink because three of her brothers played hockey and she recalls asking her mother if she could start figure skating since they were already at the rink all the time but her mother said no and encouraged her to take up ice hockey instead.
 Her youth club was Gillbo IF, the same club as future NHLer Patric Hörnqvist, and though they were never on the same team due to their nearly two-year age difference, the two often played one another in pick-up games at the Gillbo ice rink along with other neighborhood kids, including Ramboldt's younger brothers.

 NCAA

 In her freshman season with the Minnesota State Mavericks, Andersson compiled 18 points, of which, nine came through the power play.
 Among freshmen, she was the team leader in scoring, and second overall among all blueliners on the club.

 Personal life

 Emilia Andersson married Anna Ramboldt in Linköping, Sweden, on 13 June 2015.
-Originally from Minnesota, Anna Rambldt attended Saint Mary's University of Minnesota, where she played as an infielder with the school's fastpitch softball team and studied criminal justice.
+Originally from Minnesota, Anna Ramboldt attended Saint Mary's University of Minnesota, where she played as an infielder with the school's fastpitch softball team and studied criminal justice.
 The two were introduced by a mutual friend in 2012 and began dating soon thereafter.
 Their son Walter was born in 2017.